 Activities related to the replacement, maintenance, and operations of the City's fleet and equipment are accounted for within the Vehicle Replacement and Maintenance Fund (VRF).
 The VRF Capital Improvement Program (CIP) accounts for activities related to the replacement of the City's fleet and equipment and infrastructure necessary to operate and maintain the fleet and equipment.
 For detailed information on the maintenance and operation of the fleet, please refer to the Vehicle Replacement and Maintenance Fund section of the Operating Budget.
-The 2020-2024 CIP includes projects totaling \$21.9 million, with \$7.5 million allocated in Fiscal Year 2020.
-Of the \$7.5 million, \$4.0 million is recommended to be reappropriated for the continuation of projects approved by City Council in prior fiscal years.
+Over the 2020-2024 CIP, approximately 33.5% of the fleet is programmed for replacement at a cost of \$21.1 million, with \$6.7 million allocated in Fiscal Year 2020.
+Of the \$6.7 million, \$2.9 million is recommended to be reappropriated for the continuation of projects approved by City Council in prior fiscal years.
 It is important to note that all expenditures in the fund are reimbursed by transfers from the funds benefiting from the services and purchases incurred in the fund.
-A total of nine capital projects are programmed over the fiveyear program.
+A total of nine capital projects are programmed over the five-year program.
 The budget for the VRF Capital Improvement Program is divided into two categories: Fleet Infrastructure Improvements and Vehicle and Equipment Replacement.